petermanchester1987/petermanchesteractorwebsite/README.md

 **This is a static HTML, SCSS and JavaScript website for myself as an actor!**

 I decided to showcase some of my HTML, CSS and SASS knowledge with a personal website.
-I previosuly had only used Wordpress, but as this was purely a front end site, I decided to build it using vanilla Javascript and host it on Netlify.
+I previosuly had only made my old actor websites with Wordpress, but as this was purely a front end site, I decided to build it using vanilla Javascript and host it on Netlify.

 It took me just under a week to build and clean up.